James-Yu/LaTeX-Workshop/.github/ISSUE_TEMPLATE/bug-report.md

  - VS Code version: [e.g. 1.20.0]
  - Extension version: [e.g. 5.0.0]

+**Are you using LaTeX Workshop with VS Code Remote?**

+Yes/No

+If the answer is Yes, please write which one you are using.
+Write the versions of the remote extension.

+- Remote Containers/Remote SSH/Remote WSL
+- Remote Extension Version: [e.g. 5.0.0]

 **Additional context**
 Add any other context about the problem here.